need option for repeated DHCP retries

 I propose you add an option to keep retrying DHCP renews on the WAN when the gateway becomes inaccessible.

-#1 Updated by Tim Harman about 2 months ago
+#1 Updated by Tim Harman almost 2 years ago

 "propose you add an option to keep retrying DHCP renews on the WAN when the gateway becomes inaccessible." - Based on what you've said, the gateway doesn't become inaccessible.
 That's why it's broken.